KadreviMarilena/constrained-kmeans-classification/README.md

 | Breast Cancer Wisconsin  | ~90%     |

 The Constrained K-Means implementation achieves strong classification accuracy by combining clustering with class constraints.

+---
+## Report
+The full academic report explaining the methodology, datasets, implementation details, and results is available in the /report/ folder.

+---
+## Notes
+The code is intended for academic/research purposes.
+Datasets must be numerically encoded for the algorithm to work correctly.
+The code uses a fixed relaxation parameter for the hyper-cube constraints (e.g., 0.1).